President of Georgia

-The president of Georgia (საქართველოს პრეზიდენტი) is the ceremonial head of state of Georgia as well as the commander-in-chief of the Defense Forces.
-The constitution defines the presidential office as "the guarantor of the country’s unity and national independence."
+The president of Georgia (საქართველოს პრეზიდენტი) is the ceremonial head of state of Georgia as well as the commander-in-chief of the Defence Forces.
+The constitution defines the presidential office as "the guarantor of the country's unity and national independence."

-The president is largely a figurehead as in many parliamentary democracies.
+The president is largely a figurehead as in many parliamentary democracies but does retain some significant authorities, such as the right to issue pardons.
 Executive power is vested in the Government and the prime minister.
 The office was first introduced by the Supreme Council of the Republic of Georgia on 14 April 1991, five days after Georgia's declaration of independence from the Soviet Union.
-The president serves a five-year term.
+Currently, the presidential term is five years.

-The current president is Salome Zourabichvili.
-Because of Georgia's transition to a fully parliamentary system she is the last president to be elected directly by the citizens.
+On 14 December 2024, the Georgian Electoral Assembly elected Juris George Basil as the new president and inaugurated him on 29 December 2024.
+It was the first indirect election of the president in Georgia's history after the constitutional amendments changed the electoral system in 2017.
+Opposition parties, Georgian constitutional experts, as well as parts of the international community consider Kavelashvili's presidency illegitimate and maintain that Salome Zourabichvili continues to be the president.

 Qualifications

-Any citizen of Georgia having the electoral right, who has attained the age of 40 and who has lived in Georgia for at least 15 years, may be elected President of Georgia.
-The office cannot be held by a citizen of Georgia who is simultaneously the citizen of a foreign country.
-The president of Georgia shall not be a member of a political party.
+Any citizen of Georgia having the electoral right, who has attained the age of 35 and who has lived in Georgia for at least 15 years, may be elected President of Georgia.
+The office cannot be held by a citizen of Georgia who is simultaneously the citizen of a foreign country. nor a member of a political party.

 Election

-According to the 2018 version of Georgia's constitution, starting in 2024, the president will be elected for a five-year term by the 300-member Electoral College, consisting of all members of the Parliament of Georgia and of the supreme representative bodies of the autonomous republics of Abkhazia and Adjara, also members from the representative bodies of local-self-governments (municipalities).
+According to the 2018 version of Georgia's constitution, starting in 2024, the president is elected for a five-year term by the 300-member Electoral College, consisting of all members of the Parliament of Georgia and of the supreme representative bodies of the autonomous republics of Abkhazia and Adjara, also members from the representative bodies of local self-governments (municipalities).
 The same person may be elected President of Georgia only twice.
 No less than 30 members of the Electoral College shall have the right to nominate a candidate for the president of Georgia.
 The election of the president of Georgia is appointed by the Parliament for October.

 Impeachment

-No less than one third of the total number of the members of Parliament has the right to raise the question of impeachment of the president of Georgia.
+One third of the total number of the members of Parliament has the right to raise the question of impeachment of the president of Georgia.
 They can be considered impeached if the decision is supported by at least two thirds of the members of Parliament.
 The procedure of the impeachment of the president is constitutionally banned during a state of emergency or martial law.